siddhartha-shrivastava/building_website/aboutme.md

 ---
 layout: page
-title: About me
+title: About Siddhartha
-subtitle: Why you'd want to go on a date with me
+subtitle: Always take the big swings, either you break some eggs or have a black eye!!
 ---

-My name is Inigo Montoya.
+My name is Siddhartha Shrivastava.
 I have the following qualities:

-- I rock a great mustache
+- I am constantly learning new domains, experiences and skill-sets
-- I'm extremely loyal to my family
+- I like to think mostly in graphs, distributions and analogy.

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+My academic training is done in Electrical engineering and Data Science, with a couple of year of experience, I am super excited about real world applications.